-Transition Obligation: The amount of the unfunded actuarial accrued liability at the time actuarial accrual higher trend rate results in higher normal costs and actuarial accrued liability.
+Transition Obligation: The amount of the unfunded actuarial accrued liability at the time actuarial accrual trend rate usually varies by type of benefit (e.g. medical, dental, vision, etc.) and may vary over time.
+A higher trend rate results in higher normal costs and actuarial accrued liability.

 Trend Rate: The rate at which the cost of retiree benefits is expected to increase over time.
-A disability or retirement.
+The disability or retirement.
 Turnover rates usually vary based on length of service and may vary by other factors.
 Higher turnover rates reduce normal costs and actuarial accrued liability.

-Turnover Rate: The rate at which employees cease employment due to reasons other than death, committed to provide retiree benefits.
+Turnover Rate: The rate at which employees cease employment due to reasons other than death, committed to provide retiree health benefits.